J0Miles/Clinton-coding-test/README.md

 1. run json-server to setup fake database
 2. run `npm start` in `./src` folder to start app
+3. After creating account you can view the user data in `src-framerwork/db.json`

 ## Available Scripts